cmf3673/Data-Analytics-Snippets/README.md

 # Data Analytics Snippets
-A small collection of ML and data exploration code from personal projects and classes.
+A small collection of ML and data exploration code from personal projects and classes with KPI + algo visualizations.

 To start: